Bute House

-History of the building
+History

 Early occupants

 Charlotte Square was designed by Scottish architect Robert Adam.
 The Lord Provost and Edinburgh Town Council commissioned Adam to draw up plans for the square in 1791 as the culmination of Edinburgh's first New Town.
-However, Adam died in 1792 and his completed designs had to be realised by others.
+However, Adam died in 1792, and his completed designs had to be realised by others.
 The north side of the square was built first and is faithful to his intentions.
 The plot where Bute House now stands was sold in 1792 by public roup (auction) to Orlando Hart, a shoemaker, prominent member of the Town Council and deacon-convener of the trades in Edinburgh, for £290.

-The house was occupied by John Innes Crawford who lived there between 1796 and 1800.
+The house was occupied by John Innes Crawford, who lived there between 1796 and 1800.
 He was born in Jamaica on 27 October 1776.
-In 1781 he inherited the Bellfield estate in St James, Jamaica from his father John Crawford.
-The Bellfield sugar plantation with its six hundred enslaved workers generated a net income of £3,000 a year.
+In 1781 he inherited the Bellfield estate in St James, Jamaica, from his father, John Crawford.
+The Bellfield sugar plantation, with its six hundred enslaved workers, generated a net income of £3,000 a year.
 He later moved to 91 George Street, Edinburgh where he lived between 1801 and 1825.
 He died on 22 November 1839.

 In 1806, Sir John Sinclair, 1st Baronet bought the newly completed house for £2,950.
 Sinclair was a Whig politician and a writer on finance and agriculture.
 He was also responsible for the compilation of the First Statistical Account of Scotland.
 Sinclair sold the house in 1816 to Lieutenant Colonel William Gabriel Davy.